-Join Tim Grey for an in-depth discussion in this video Correcting spelling and grammar, part of Up and Running with Word 2010.
+Join Tim Grey for an in-depth discussion in this video Correcting spelling and grammar, part of Learning Word 2010 (2012).

 One of the features I'm most grateful for in Word, is the ability to check spelling and grammar.
 So, that if I make a mistake, there's a good chance that Word will catch it, point it out to me, and offer suggestions to correct it.
 Let's take a look at some examples.
 I'll go ahead and type a title for this document.
 But along the way I'll make a mistake.
 And as soon as I move on, if I were to press the Space Bar key or in this case press Enter on the keyboard to move to the next line.
 You'll notice that the word patience or what was supposed to be the word patience has a squiggly, red underline underneath it.